Lorene Amet, D.Phil. M. Ed. (Autism)

 Professional in the field of autism with over 15 years of experience of working in public, academic and third sector organisations.

-The objectives of this company are to assist families of children with autism to have access to diagnosis, educational and behavioural services, provide assistance in communication and development of a health care plan.
-Construct collaborative partnerships with a range of stakeholders, professionals and academics to assist in the delivery of services.
+My work at Autism Treatment Plus is to assist families of children and adults with autism to have access to diagnosis, educational and behavioural services, provide assistance in communication and in the development of a health care plan.

-I have an expertise in autism, diagnosis, interventions, training, research and evaluation.
+I have an expertise in autism, diagnosis, biomedical and educational interventions, training, research and evaluation.
 My work has led me to engage nationally and internationally with professionals, people with autism and families across multi-ethnic groups.

 My background includes a PhD in biological sciences from Oxford University, eight years of post-doctoral research work at Princeton University in the US and Edinburgh University, and Master in Special Education Autism from Birmingham University.
-I also recently received the Autism Trainer Award accredited by Scottish Autism.
+I am also trained in training for autism (Autism Trainer Award) accredited by Scottish Autism.

 Areas of expertise: